 Purpose: The committee should be aware of all projects posted on the facilities website.
 The duties of this committee are to consider and recommend suggested campus improvements regarding campus buildings and grounds, including traffic, parking and safety issues, classroom maintenance and housekeeping, campus beautification, and other special requests involving the physical plant of the University.
 Recommended improvements will reflect a sustainable, functional, aesthetically pleasing, safe, and cohesive campus environment.
-Recommendations passed by the Faculty Senate will be forwarded to the Executive Vice President/Provost and the Senior Vice President for Finance and Administration.
+Recommendations passed by the Faculty Senate will be forwarded to the Provost/Vice President for Academic Affairs and the Senior Vice President for Finance and Administration.